 Tudhoe Learning Trust is governed by a Board of Directors that exists to oversee all activity within the Trust, provide strategic leadership, planning and direction through goals and objectives that align with our organisational aims and ethos.

 Governors and directors perform a vital role and must set a high standard of conduct and expectation.
-More information about our Trust Governors Code of Conduct 2020-2021 can be found here.
+More information about our Trust Governors and their Code of Conduct can be found here.

 How To Become A School Governor